LoganRauh/ECE-484-Chip-Interfacing-Project/README.md

 * Logan Rauh

 Description:
-The goal of this project was to select a chip or electrical component from a list.
-Then based on the amount of resources online for interfacing with that component we were to add to what was avaialble.
-I chose the USB chip, a data transmission device.
-I was able to find datasheets online for pin assignments and general information.
-So my goal was to use this chip with an Arduino micro-controller and C programs compilable with avr-gcc.
+The goal of this project was to select then interface the chosen chip.
+I selected a USB and decided to interface it with a low voltage LCD Arduino circuit and use the USB to upload compatible C code.

+How to install and utilize a USB chip: